Religion in Chile: Protestantism

-Protestants represented 16.2% of Chilean people in 2024.
+The 2024 census registered 2,466,607 Protestants, representing 16.2% of Chilean people.
 Protestants first arrived in the first half of the nineteenth century, with American missionary David Trumbull and with German immigrants from Protestant parts of Germany, mainly Lutherans.
 Later, representatives from Anglicanism, Presbyterianism, Baptists, Seventh-day Adventist Church, Methodism, Pentecostalism, and other Protestant denominations began work in the country.

-Seventh-Day Adventist missionaries first arrived in 1895, today there are estimated 126,814 Adventists in Chile.
+Seventh-Day Adventist missionaries first arrived in 1895.
+Today, there are estimated 126,814 Adventists in Chile.